gecos-lab/PZero/README.md

 rmvirtualenv pzero
 ```

-All the lines above, from ```brew install virtualenvwrapper``` can be skipped in case a virtual environment is not being created, or created using a different virtual environment manager.
+All the lines above, from ```brew install virtualenvwrapper```, can be skipped in case a virtual environment is not being created, or created using a different virtual environment manager.

 Now the **Python** modules required by ***PZero*** can be automatically installed using ```pip3``` (not ```pip``` that will point to Python 2) within the ***PZero*** directory downloaded from **GitHub**.